Protein Works Collagen Protein Coffee Review UK 2026 | Worth It?

 The 20g Collagen Claim

 The Protein Works advertises “up to 20g” of collagen per serving.
 The “up to” phrasing matters here.
 The standard recommended serving delivers 20g of total protein, of which the collagen peptides form the dominant portion alongside the protein contribution from the coffee itself.
 The exact collagen content per serving is not broken out separately from total protein on the nutritional panel, which makes it difficult to confirm the precise collagen dose versus overall protein content.
-At 20g of total protein per serving, even if the collagen accounts for the majority of that figure, the dose is clinically competitive and comfortably exceeds the 2.5g to 15g range used in most published research.

 A 475g pouch provides approximately 19 servings at the recommended 25g scoop, so one bag lasts roughly three weeks at daily use.
 This is shorter than most standalone collagen powders, which typically provide 30 servings per pouch.